Qualitative Data Analysis Software (nVivo, Atlas.TI, and more)

 - NVivo courses at LinkedInLearning (Free with JHED ID)

 - Using NVivo for literature reviews.
-From QSR International
+From QSR International.
+(See also HOW TO: NVIVO for literature review)

 - NVivo for teamwork from Duke University Mod-U. and improving research team collaboration: QSR